 While the Chinese use the Gregorian calendar where it’s 2024, they also follow the Huangdi (Yellow Emperor) year of 4722.
 According to the traditional Chinese Lunar Calendar, this is the time that has passed since the Chinese Nation was said to be created; and it’s time to celebrate!

 China is not alone in having fun and honoring this holiday, additional countries such as Thailand, Malaysia, South Korea, and Vietnam, among others, also follow this new year.

-According to the Chinese Zodiac, it’s the year of the Tiger, one of the 12 animals traditionally associated with specific years, and if you were born in 1962, 1974, 1986, 1998, 2010, and 2022, you’re a tiger too so it’s kind of a celebration for you.
+According to the Chinese Zodiac, it’s the year of the Dragon, one of the 12 animals traditionally associated with specific years.
+If you were born in 1940, 1952, 1964 1976, 1988, 2000, 2012, and 2024, you’re a rabbit too so it’s kind of a celebration for you.
 (Other animals are welcome too, of course!)

-Above: 2014 Chinese New Year Festival
+Above: Lion Dance at the 2019 Chinese New Year Festival

 In prior years there were performances including traditional Chinese dancing, some pretty amazing yo-yo demonstrations, Kung-Fu exhibitions, and an array of Chinese musical performances, all on the Main Stage.
 The “Teahouse” provided visitors a chance to chill out and relax while learning the beautiful art of calligraphy, playing mahjong, and experiencing “Go”, the traditional Chinese version of checkers.

-Address: 115 E Pikes Peak Ave, Colorado Springs, CO 80903
+Address: City Auditorium, 221 E Kiowa St, Colorado Springs, CO 80903